Butsuro/103-FOX-SIMULATION/README.md

  that can be modified at the initializer.py file

 any additional capture info for the progress and proccesing stage the file is on can be seen in the terminal

+We recomend running the simulation multiple times for the most accurate results